 1. Energy is a shared resource.
 Its financial benefits should be available to all.
 Renewable energy should adopt high standards in this respect.

 2. People who are involved with renewable energy (e.g. through their investments) tend to be more conscious of their own energy consumption.
-This is important as the most important issue in the energy debate is ... saving energy.
+This is important because the most important issue in the energy debate is ... saving energy.

-successful cooperation with a city council
+a successful cooperation with a city council

 In 1999, the city council of Eeklo, a small city near Ghent, decided to start a project for sustainable development.
 It soon became clear that a focus on energy was desirable and the decision was made to build windmills.
 First, a thorough analysis was made of the urban and rural areas in the vicinity.
-The city’s environmental officer drew up a plan subject to several criteria: the windmills should be built at least 250 m from residential areas and they should not have a negative impact on the ecological context of important nature conservation areas.
+The city’s environmental officer drew up a plan subject to several criteria: the windmills should be built at least 250 metres from residential areas and they should not have a negative impact on the ecological context of important nature conservation areas.
 In the end, three sites were selected on which windmills could be erected according to the environmental and social criteria.
 The city owned land on two of the sites and these were put up for rent.
-Seven companies vied for the right to build and operate the windmills.
+Seven companies competed for the right to build and operate the windmills.
 Ecopower came out the winner.

-Thanks to an explicit information strategy and campaign – a shared initiative of Ecopower and the city – the inhabitants of Eeklo are well informed and very supportive of the project.
+Due to an explicit information strategy and campaign – a shared initiative of Ecopower and the city – the inhabitants of Eeklo are well informed and very supportive of the project.
 Moreover, they are convinced of the windmills’ potential and many have purchased shares in Ecopower, shares in what are now ‘their’ windmills.

 More on Ecopower: here